Top 9 Movies Like 'A Quiet Place' No One Should Miss Out On

 4. The Visit

-The Visit is a grim, twisted tale about two teenagers who visit their estranged grandparents on a vacation.
+is a grim, twisted tale about two teenagers who visit their estranged grandparents on a vacation.
 Everything appears normal when they arrive and meet their cheerful grandparents.
 Things slowly turn sinister as their aberrant behaviors start freaking the kids out.
+The Visit

 Over-complicated plots don’t resonate well with the audience, and who knows it better than Mr. Shyamalan, who learned this lesson by trial & error.
 After the early success of his directed features like The Sixth Sense and Unbreakable, he seemed to have lost his footing.
 Recently, however, he has found his mojo back with the success of Split and The Visit.

 The Visit works as an amalgamation of horror and suspense, partly because of its simple premise that doesn’t outstay its welcome.
 It’s a short movie that compels you to acknowledge its trickery by leaving you with a mind-boggling ending.
 I mean, it’s Shyamalan.
 He has built his prestigious career upon movies like these where they end with a larger-than-life twist.
 If you’re have admired his previous work, The Visit will appeal to you.